 This process allows you to specify very exact dimensions.
 If, for example, you wanted to draw a line 100m due north, then 50m north-east, you would first click to begin drawing the line, then:

 - Type 100m Tab 0 Enter to draw the line due north.

 - Type 50m Tab 45 Enter to draw the line northeast.

 Note: Precise drawing is currently only available for transport layers (this feature is coming soon for dataset layers).

 The Draw tool generates curves with constraints-based parametric modelling, which unifies planning and engineering concerns.
 It applies the following rules, in order of priority:

 - All curves must be tangent to their defining lines

-- The track must be as fast as possible (since transport planners generally want speed)
+- The path must be as fast as possible (since transport planners generally want speed)

-- The track must be as straight as possible (since curves are more expensive to engineer)
+- The path must be as straight as possible (since curves are more expensive to engineer)

 Often, these automatic curves are exactly what you want.
 When they're not, you can make different curves by setting selecting their points and setting additional constraints, as in the video above.